xizon/funda-ui/packages/Pagination/README.md

 ## Implement Data Pagination With Infinite Scroll

-Lets you callback the handle exposed as a ref.
+Lets you callback the handle exposed as attribute `ref`.

 `styles.scss`: